What is Counseling?

 How do I make an appointment?

-Stop by Counseling Services in the Kent Campus Center and speak to Ellie Olson, Katy Griner or Laura Graves O'Haver.
+Stop by Counseling Services in the Kent Campus Center and speak with the receptionist.
 You may also contact Counseling Services to schedule an appointment by calling 515-961-1332 or by emailing your appointment request to firstname.lastname@example.org.
 During busy times of the year, there may be a wait of several days before an initial appointment can be attended.
 However, if something is urgent, please contact us immediately and we will arrange to see you.
 We maintain office hours weekdays from 8:00 a.m. to 4:30 p.m.

 What is the cost?